AllyamovIldar/ildar_mock_server/README.md

 Where the value of the "number" field is a randomly generated uuid.

-## Checking the health using autotests (after starting the service)
+## Verify that the service is working with autotests (after the service starts)

 1. Download the source folders of the project (everything except *docker_files_mock*, *README.md*) to your local machine.
 2. Open the project in IntelliJ IDEA